New Zealand Communities Growth Trust (NZCGT) Education Scholarship

 The High Court appointed Public Trust as Trustee and provided for charitable grants to be made under four separate categories.
 This category is for the New Zealand Communities Growth Trust (NZCGT) Education Scholarship.
 Please see here for the other categories.

-Scholarships will be awarded at a maximum of $5,000 per year for up to 3 years each.
+Scholarships will be awarded minimum of $3,000 to a maximum of $10,000 per person per year for up to 3 years each.

 Applications will be open annually from 1 November to 15 December.